GI Bill vs MontgomeryUpdated: November 1, 2023

 Details Of Montgomery GI Bill Benefits

 Those with qualifying active duty military service qualify under the Montgomery GI Bill for up to 36 months of education benefits.
-The benefit money that is not paid directly to the school for tuition and fees is provided to the student.
+The benefit money does not go directly to the school for tuition and fees, but instead goes to the student.
 The amount of the monthly benefit varies based on:

 - Duration of military service